 I have no background in fitness.
 Can I still do trainings?

 Yes!
 If you have no current or previous fitness trainings, we ask that you take minimum 10 Pilates or Barre classes within 3 months of training (preferably at a J Pilates or J Barre location) before attending J Reform I or J Barre Teacher Training.
+Also, our CORE class is mandatory before attending any J Training.

 Continuing Education Trainings may be taken by ANYONE.
 Open to ALL: J Instructors, any instructor from any type of training, clients wanting to deepen their understanding of Pilates or Barre, or anyone who just enjoys learning.